HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 ###### Time period: months 9-15

 ### Description
+The collaboration with University of Iceland and HiDef: Knits is to auto-generate knitting garments that would be optimized with respect to aesthetics and functionality.

 ### Deliverables and results
+1. Dr. Tómas Philip Rúnarsson will supervise a masters student in computational engineering.
+2. Machine learning based on identifying and extrapolating key features that identify with popular patterns on Ravelry
+3. Publish research findings.

 ### Project tasks and participants
+1. Dr. Tómas Philip Rúnarsson, professor at University of Iceland, will supervise a masters student, whose position will be advertised for the school year 2017-18.
+	Dr. Helga Ingimundardóttir of HiDef: Knits, will co-supervise.
+2. The feature can be text sentiments analysis in conjunction with image pattern analysis.
+Patterns detected will be constrained by optimizing them with respect to functionality.
+3. Submit conference paper to the annual Learning and Intelligent OptimizatioN conference series.

 ## 8 Marketing #1
 ###### Responsible: Helga Ingimundardóttir